 - whether there is abdominal pain or bloating

-- whether there is family history of bowel disease or bowel cancer
+- whether there is a family history of bowel disease or bowel cancer

 This history matters because blood in stool is not one diagnosis.
 It is a symptom with many possible causes.